 My rule is to stay away from novel, cutting edge procedures in medicine.
 Something which has not been around for more than 30 or 50 years, please don't trust it at all.
 These guys are experimenting on you, and you pay them for it!
 Worse still, there is no money-back guarantee in medicine-if things go bad they still keep the money.
 And the worst part-you sign a document saying you cannot even sue them for damages if things go wrong.

-The medicine monopoly is the most organized mafia scheme in the world (where private medicine is allowed).
+The medicine monopoly is the most organized extortion scheme in the world (where there is little public medicine, e.g. in US, Chile, Canada).
 The patient has no rights, no promises-they only pay money and hope that they are cured.
 The other side, the medics-have a free ride on the rest of humanity.

 And no-one seems to see the inhumanity in Gilead's asking this exorbitant amount of money.
-If a man is dying, he will pay $100K for a drink of water, and that's what these people are doing.
-They are trying to charge the dying man $100K for a drink of water, and the Goverment, Patent and Court system is actively supporting this charge, in the name of increasing innovation and science (a spurious argument, as I have already shown in a previous post).
+If a man is dying, he will pay $100K for a glass of water, and that's what these people are doing.
+They are trying to charge the dying man $100K for a gllas of water, and the goverment, patent and court system is actively supporting this charge, in the name of increasing innovation and science (a spurious argument, as I have already shown in a previous post).